RichLewis007/AI-Asteroids/DEVELOPMENT.md

 3. For AI features, add your API key
 4. Make changes and test locally

-### Local Testing with AI Features
+### Local Running With AI Features

-For safe testing of AI features without exposing your API key to the repository:
+For safe local use of AI features without exposing your API key to the repository:

-#### Automated Local Testing Setup
+#### Automated Local Running Setup
 ```bash
 # 1. Set up your API key (one-time setup)
 cp .env.example .env